Jules Feiffer: With Will Eisner (1946–1956)

 After Feiffer graduated from high school at 16, he was desperate for a job, and went unannounced to the office of one of his favorite cartoonists, Will Eisner.
 Eisner was sympathetic to young Feiffer, as Eisner had been in a similar situation when he first started out.
-He asked Feiffer, "What can you do?"
+Eisner asked Feiffer, "What can you do?"
 He answered, "I'll do anything.
 I'll do coloring, or clean-up, or anything, and I'd like to work for nothing."
-However, Eisner wasn't impressed by Feiffer's art abilities and didn't know how he could employ him.
-But then he decided to give him a low-paying job when he found out that Feiffer "knew more about him than anybody who had ever lived," said Feiffer.
+However, Eisner was unimpressed by Feiffer's art abilities and did not know how he could employ him.
+Eisner ultimately decided to give him a low-paying job when he found out that Feiffer "knew more about him than anybody who had ever lived," said Feiffer.
 "He had no choice but to hire me as a groupie."

 Eisner considered Feiffer a mediocre artist, but he "liked the kid's spunk and intensity", writes Eisner biographer Michael Schumacher.
-Eisner was also aware that they both came from similar backgrounds, despite his being twelve years older.
+Eisner was also aware that they both came from similar backgrounds, despite his being 12 years older.
 They both had fathers who struggled to support their family, and both their mothers were strong figures who held the family together through hardships.
 "He had a hunger for comics that Eisner rarely saw in artists", notes Schumacher.
 "Eisner decided that there was something to this wisecracking kid."
-When Feiffer later asked for a raise, Eisner instead gave him his own page in The Spirit section, and let him do his own coloring.
+When Feiffer later asked for a raise, Eisner instead gave him his own page in The Spirit section and let him do his own coloring.
 As Eisner recalled in 1978:

 They collaborated well on The Spirit, sharing ideas, arguing points, and making changes when they agreed.
 In 1947, Feiffer also attended the Pratt Institute for a year to improve his art style.
 Over time, Eisner valued Feiffer's opinions and judgments more often, appreciating his "uncanny knack" for capturing the way people talked, without using contrived dialogue.
 Eisner recalls that Feiffer "had a real ear for writing characters that lived and breathed.
 Jules was always attentive to nuances, such as sounds and expressions" which made stories seem more real.